Abbie Sisouphanh

 Why I Became a Therapist

-I am a second-generation Southeast Asian American woman.
-I also identify as neurodivergent and a Highly Sensitive Person (HSP).
+I am a second-generation Southeast Asian American woman and also identify as neurodivergent and a Highly Sensitive Person.
 These parts of my identity have shaped how I understand belonging, identity, and what it can feel like to move through spaces where you feel different or unseen.
-These lived experiences inform my work as a therapist and my commitment to creating a space where people feel respected, understood, and not alone in what they are carrying.
-Becoming a therapist grew out of both personal experience and a belief in the importance of being met with care, curiosity, and respect.
+My lived experiences inform my work as a therapist and my commitment to creating a space where people feel respected, understood, and not alone in what they are carrying.
+I value approaching therapy with curiosity, care, and respect, and believe deeply in the importance of being met in these ways during times of struggle.
+Becoming a therapist grew out of both personal experience and a desire to offer others the kind of presence and understanding that can make difficult experiences feel more manageable and less isolating.

 Contact Abbie